33 Weeks Pregnant

 Frequently Asked Questions

 Q: I have carpal tunnel.
 When will it go away?
-A: Pregnancy-induced usually resolves within 2-6 weeks post-birth (as swelling decreases).
-Wrist splints now, surgery rare, often just time [2].
+A: Pregnancy-induced carpal tunnel usually resolves within 2 to 6 weeks after birth, as the swelling that causes it decreases.
+In the meantime, wrist splints can help, and surgery is rarely needed — often, time and healing are all that is required [2].

-Q: Can I exercise?
-A: Yes, with provider OK.
-Walking, swimming, prenatal yoga, light weights.
-Avoid contact sports, supine position, hot yoga.
-Listen to body; stop if pain, contractions, bleeding [1].
+Q: Can I still exercise?
+A: Yes, with your provider’s okay.
+Walking, swimming, prenatal yoga, and light weights are all excellent choices.
+Avoid contact sports, lying flat on your back, and hot yoga.
+Listen to your body, and stop if you experience pain, contractions, or bleeding [1].

 For Dads